bioboxes/bbx-base/README.md

-# A simple bioboxes base image for Docker (EXPERIMENTAL!)
+# A simple bioboxes base image for Docker

 ## Description